wecodemore/wpstarter/docs/10-WP-Starter-Command.md

 # WP Starter Command

-By default WP Starter runs every time `composer update` or `composer install` is ran, including the very first time a project dependencies are installed.
+By default **WP Starter runs every time `composer update` or `composer install` is ran**, including the very first time a project dependencies are installed.

 Sometimes might be desirable to *only* perform WP Starter steps (according to configuration) without also updating Composer dependencies.